 Auto scaling is an important O&M capability for distributed application management.
-Auto scaling checks the status of each instance in an application and implements dynamic scale-outs and scale-ins based on your business requirements.
+The auto scaling feature provided by EDAS perceives the status of each instance for an application and accordingly implements dynamic scaling.
 This ensures service quality and improves application availability.

-Applications such as the Internet and game applications are prone to sudden traffic surges during promotional activities.
-The difficulty in balance between service-level agreements (SLAs) and resource costs may cause system issues, such as slow responses and breakdowns.
-EDAS inherits the traffic surge management technology that is used by Alibaba to cope with Double 11, and provides the second-level auto scaling feature.
-This ensures SLA compliance and reduces the costs of server retention.
+Applications such as Internet and game applications are prone to sudden traffic floods during promotional activities.
+The imbalance between SLA and resource costs causes issues such as system response latency and system breakdown.
+EDAS inherits the traffic flood management technology used by Alibaba to cope with Double 11.
+This provides second-level auto scaling to reduce instance retention costs and ensure SLA.
 Auto scaling is widely used in the industries, such as the Internet, games, and social networking platforms.

 - CPU: the CPU utilization.
 This is a percentage value.